blowb/blowb-doc/overview.rst

      "app" -> "postfix" [label="Sends Email via"]
    }

 Software in each box runs inside a Docker container, except for Postfix which runs on the host.
-However, not all Internet apps have the complete structure as shown above.
-For example, Prosody is not a web service thus Nginx is not part of the game: users send requests directly to the Prosody instance.
+Containers locate each other via the dnsmasq server on the host.
+Note that not all Internet apps have the complete structure as shown above, e.g. Prosody is not a web service thus Nginx is not part of the game: users send requests directly to the Prosody instance.

 .. _Docker: https://www.docker.com
 .. _GNU/Linux: http://www.getgnulinux.org/en/